ansible/ansible/docs/docsite/rst/tips_tricks/sample_setup.rst

     ntp: ntp-boston.example.com
     backup: backup-boston.example.com

-If necessary, you can define specific hardware variance in systems in a host_vars file:
+If necessary, you can define specific hardware variance in systems in the ``host_vars`` directory:

   .. code-block:: yaml